MLTSHP/mltshp/README.md

     $ make init-dev

-Our stylesheets are SASS-based, so you'll also need to install the Ruby gem for SASS.
-If you don't have the `sass` command already, you can get it by running:

-    $ bundle install

-If that gives you an error, maybe you need to first install the Ruby bundler package:

-    $ gem install bundler

-Then, try the `bundle install` command.

-So, with those pre-requisites in place, you should be able to start the app itself using:
+You should be able to start the app itself using:

     $ make run